 The Solar Cost-Shift

-When utility customers take a look at their monthly bills, a big portion of it is associated with “fixed costs”, which covers things like wires, substations, maintenance, and upgrades.
+When utility customers take a look at their monthly bills, a big portion of it is associated with “fixed costs,” which cover things like wires, substations, maintenance, and upgrades.

-The California Solar and Storage Association has called out the cost-shift argument for what it is, a profit grab for the utilities shareholders.
+The California Solar and Storage Association has called out the cost-shift argument for what it is, a profit grab for the utility shareholders.
 These private utility companies, like Southern California Edison, have always pushed rate increases as infrastructure and operating costs.
 Even the CPUC has admitted in white papers that the current system guarantees a rate of return for these utilities.
-Through the CPUC they “are inherently incentivized to make investments to drive an increase in their profitability”.
+Through the CPUC, they “are inherently incentivized to make investments to drive an increase in their profitability.”

 Changing The Rules For Solar Users

-A new joint proposal submitted by the big three utilities in Southern California (SDG&E, PG&E, and Southern California Edison) calls for changes that may only affect new solar customers, but would make solar much less valuable to everyone on their grid!
+A new joint proposal submitted by the big three utilities in Southern California (SDG&E, PG&E, and Southern California Edison) calls for changes that may affect new solar customers but would make solar much less valuable to everyone on their grid!

 Among the suggestions they proposed, the customers would continue to be allowed to “bank” the credits they get from producing excess electricity.
 The difference with new customers is that they would be stuck to monthly “true-up” bills instead of yearly.
 In addition, the credits themselves could only be used in roughly the same period of time as the day the energy was actually generated.

-Final decisions have not yet been made, but the future of residential solar power could be much less lucrative that it is today.
+Final decisions have not yet been made, but the future of residential solar power could be much less lucrative than it is today.

 Solar energy is still the best alternative to utility control.
 However, utilities are wise to this technology and still try to trap users.
 Solar companies can help you avoid utility traps by sizing your system accurately based on your electrical usage, down to every hour of the day for the last year.